pulumi/pulumi-hugo/themes/default/content/_index.md

 customer_quotes:
   panther:
     text: |
-      “Our developers needed a robust platform for managing our complex infrastructure, and it needed to be fast, modular, and testable.
-Nothing is better than having standard programming languages for building and managing infrastructure”
+      “Our developers needed a robust platform for managing our complex infrastructure, and it needed to be fast, modular, and testable. <b>Nothing is better than having standard programming languages for building and managing infrastructure</b>”
     author: Austin Byers, Principal Platform Engineer
     logo: panther-labs
   starburst:
     text: |
-      “Pulumi let us build and automate cloud infrastructure projects at a scale that simply wasn’t imaginable using prior-generation infrastructure as code technologies”
+      “Pulumi let us build and <b>automate cloud infrastructure projects</b> at a scale that simply wasn’t imaginable using prior-generation infrastructure as code technologies”
     author: Matt Stephenson, Senior Principal Software Engineer
     logo: starburst
   snowflake:
     text: |
-      “By breaking down language silos posed by legacy configuration tools, Pulumi helped our team to ship a new product faster than was previously possible.
-We needed one tool to setup and manage multi-cloud, multi-region Kubernetes clusters that infrastructure and applications teams could use collaboratively.
-Pulumi delivered.”
+      “Pulumi helped our team to ship a new product faster than was previously possible.
+We needed <b>one tool to setup and manage multi-cloud, multi-region Kubernetes clusters</b> that infrastructure and applications teams could use collaboratively.
+Pulumi delivered”
     author: Justin Fitzhugh, VP of Cloud Platform Engineering
     logo: snowflake
   skai:
     text: |
-      “A key benefit of Pulumi is that it allows us to modularize our cloud infrastructure as reusable Python components that enable our developer teams to build faster and more independently,”
+      “A key benefit of Pulumi is that it allows us to <b>modularize our cloud infrastructure as reusable Python components</b> that enable our developer teams to build faster and more independently”
     author: Danny Zalkind, DevOps Group Manager
     logo: skai
   people_data_labs:
     text: |
-      “Pulumi has been critical to our platform engineering strategy and has accelerated our developers’ productivity.
-We immediately saw the value of Pulumi Insights for helping us search our infrastructure and understand what’s been deployed for use cases like cost analysis, resource migrations, and more.”
+      “Pulumi has accelerated our developers’ productivity.
+We immediately saw the value of Pulumi Insights for helping us <b>search our infrastructure and understand what’s been deployed</b> for use cases like cost analysis, resource migrations, and more”
     author:  Tyler Scheuble, Head of Platform
     logo: people-data-labs